 Add a serving of legumes (beans, lentils, peas, peanuts) to your breakfast, lunch, and dinner.
-Scoop up some peanut butter with a sliced apple at breakfast, go for the Goddess of Green at lunch, have some Jalapeño Hummus with W30-approved Rhythm Beet Chips, or top your Crispy Chicken with Lemon & Garlic Hummus at dinner.
-For Days 2 & 3, get back on your regular Whole30 wagon.
+Have some peanut butter with a sliced apple alongside your breakfast, have some hummus with lunch, and some black beans with your dinner.
+But remember to keep all other ingredients on your plate Whole30 compatible.
+For Days 2 & 3, get back to your regular Whole30 meals.

 Day 4: Evaluate non-gluten grains while keeping the rest of your diet Whole30.

-Wheat, barley, and rye contain gluten, so continue to avoid those.
-Everything else grain is fair game– rice, quinoa, corn, oats, etc. Cook up some steel cut oats (get certified GF in case of contamination) for breakfast, and then go for Crunchy Coconut Shrimp or Sweet Chili Glazed Salmon later in the day.
+Wheat, barley, and rye contain gluten, so continue to avoid foods containing those.
+Everything else grain is fair game– rice, quinoa, corn, oats, etc. Cook up some steel cut oats like mush for breakfast (get certified gluten-free in case of contamination), and then go for butter chicken on basmati rice or shrimp alfredo.
 Go back to your regularly scheduled Whole30 programming for Days 5 & 6, while keeping tabs on how you’re feeling and if/how often you should incorporate these grains into your everyday diet.

 Day 7: Evaluate dairy while keeping the rest of your diet Whole30.

 First, take a moment to yourself to celebrate cheese, one of life’s greatest pleasures.
 Then, add it (and/or yogurt, milk, etc.) to your meals throughout the day.
-Our Spinach & Goat Cheese Scramble, Blueberry Chia Pecan Parfait, Cheesy Egg Cups, and Great Greek salad are up for grabs to enjoy today.
+Our Breakfast Platter is up for grabs to enjoy today, and you can also add on your favorite dairy source to your meals.
 Then, you guessed it, it’s back to Whole30 for Days 8 & 9.

 Day 10: Evaluate gluten while keeping the rest of your diet Whole30.

-A short 10 days and some seriously delicious meals later, and you’re well-equipped to navigate your food future in your new life after Whole 30!
-If you’ve already reintro’d, what were your findings?
+A short 10 days and some seriously delicious meals later, and you’re well-equipped to navigate your food future in your new life after Whole30!
+Have questions on the Whole30 reintroduction schedule?
+Ask them below!